Why Hire Index Plus

-Index Plus can create a back of the book or periodical index.
-You get over 15 years of indexing experience as well as experience as an attorney, law librarian, and freelance writer.
+Index Plus can create an index for the back of your book or for a periodical.
+You benefit from over 18 years of indexing experience as well as employment experience as an attorney, law librarian, and freelance writer.

 Education and training: